 The whole debacle started with a then 43-year-old Cook cursing out a waitress.
 After the club's owner engaged in a heated argument with Cook, the comic's behavior became even more hostile.
 During the bout, Cook was reportedly heard yelling, "I own this place."
 The club's actual owner took issue with Cook's statement and issued the ban.

-“Everything leading up to that point, especially when my folks got sick — my mom and dad had two different forms of cancer, and I lost them both within nine months to each other — everything up until then was really pretty much bliss,” Cook said.
+“Everything leading up to that point, especially when my folks got sick — my mom and dad had two different forms of cancer, and I lost them both within nine months to each other — everything up until then was really pretty much bliss,” Cook said on HuffPost Live.
 “I’m living the dream and really showing them everything I hoped to accomplish.”